YetAnotherNotHacking/hw-cam-datawarehousing/README.md

 ## Siege info
 This program is being made along with the HackClub Siege hackathon.
 Below is information about it.
 Siege 1: Coins are the name for the downloaded packets that each state is generating after their scrapes.
 All code that processes this will reflect this.
+Coins are downloaded by scrapers and then submitted to a server for storage.
+Coins track scraper trust/reliability.